osTicket/docs/Features/Collaborators.rst

 #.
 View recipients that receive a reply from an agent.
 #.
 As an end user, there is now an icon on the ticket list view to determine if you are a collaborator.
 #.
 New Email Template variables.
+#.
+New setting to hide Tickets where the User is a Collaborator in the Web Portal.

 Collaborators on Ticket Open:
 -----------------------------------